The 20 Best Kabuki Syndrome Doctors Near Me in Florida, US

 English

 Dr. Gian Rossi is a pediatric neurologist at Nemours Children's Specialty Care, Lakeland.
 He helps children and teens with a wide range of neurological issues, including headaches, migraines and seizure disorders.
 Dr. Rossi is a published medical journal author, with scholarly articles on topics such as epilepsy and interruptions in circadian rhythms.
 I highly admire my father, a retired pediatric neurologist, who before his passing, allowed me to shadow him in clinic.
 Thereafter, in high school, I loved learning about the brain and its functioning in a psychology class.
 I majored in neuroscience in college and pursued a career in medicine.
 I enjoy working with children — they are fun, and you get to meet whole families sometimes, which is a privilege.
 I enjoy a balance of academic pursuits including teaching, research and staying up-to-date in pediatric neurology.
 Anything in the whole milieu of medical practice could spark an interest in me at any time, whether it be reading up on the latest potential neurologic complications of COVID-19, sports concussion and CTE, bioethics of gene therapy, complementary and alternative medicine therapies for neurologic symptoms/disorders — those are just a few topics I have delved into and enjoy talking about with anyone who is interested.
 Interests in my field include: Seizures Epilepsy Spina bifida Developmental delays Tourette syndrome Headaches and migraines I try to take each individual patient I see, and get to the bottom of their disease process and this almost always involves mental, physical, and spiritual or emotional health and the complex interactions embedded there.
 I am new to Lakeland, so I want to get to know our resources in town and team up with the community.
 Dr. Rossi is rated as an Experienced provider by MediFind in the treatment of Kabuki Syndrome.
-His top areas of expertise are Seizures, Stereotypic Movement Disorder, Spasmus Nutans, and Autism Spectrum Disorder.
+He is also highly rated in 63 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Stereotypic Movement Disorder, Spasmus Nutans, and Autism Spectrum Disorder.
+Dr. Rossi is board certified in American Board Of Psychiatry & Neurology.

 Experienced in Kabuki Syndrome